gammasoft71/xtd/docs/downloads.md

 ./install
 ```

-_Remarks : Do not launch ./install with sudo or as su._
+*Remarks : Do not launch ./install with sudo or as su.*

 2. Create as many applications as you want with xtd.

-### Other linux Distribution
+### Other linux distribution

 1. Install g++ 9 or later

    In order to build , you first need download and install g++ 9 or later.

-   _Remarks: Verify if you can execute 'g++ --version' in "Terminal"._
+   *Remarks: Verify if you can execute 'g++ --version' in "Terminal".*

 2. Install gsound

    After g++, you need to install the [gsound](https://wiki.gnome.org/Projects/GSound).

 3. Install gtk3

    After gsound, you need to install the [gtk3](https://www.gtk.org).

 4. Install CMake 3.3 or later

    After g++, gsound and gtk3, you need to install the latest version cmake from [https://cmake.org/download/](https://cmake.org/download/).

-   _Remarks: Verify if you can execute 'cmake --version' in "Terminal", if it's no, add cmake install directory to your path._
+   *Remarks: Verify if you can execute 'cmake --version' in "Terminal", if it's no, add cmake install directory to your path.*

 5. After installing g++, gsound, gtk3 and CMake, do the following in "Terminal" to Build and install xtd :